 Nylon’s chemical name is Polyamide.
 It’s a synthetic fiber made from polymerization.
 Polymerization is a process where two molecules—diamine acidic and dicarboxylic acid react together.

 Nylon carpets maintain their fiber height, making them suitable for high-traffic areas.
-Artificial fiber is popular for its durability.
-It comes in two varieties—nylon 6,0 and nylon 6,6.
+It comes in two varieties—nylon 6.0 and nylon 6.6.

 Polyester Carpets at a Glance